envy7/ng-todoapp/README.md

 Then navigate your browser to `http://localhost:<port>/app/index.html` to see the app running in your browser.
 The port may be configured in the scripts/web-server.js file near the top.

-#### Logging in
-you can inspect the files in the app/data/user directory, or just use the login "bob"/"bob".
-Some of the functionality is disabled if you are not logged in.

 ### Server